Andrea Pacheco

 Karen Ford

-Karen Ford is the Services Coordinator at Six Rivers, where she helps connect community members with mediation and restorative justice services throughout the Columbia Gorge region.
-In addition to supporting clients, mediators, and community partners through the intake and case development process, Karen also co-mediates cases, helping individuals navigate difficult conversations and work toward constructive resolutions.
+Karen helps connect community members with mediation and restorative justice services throughout the Columbia Gorge region.
+She also co-mediates cases, helping people navigate difficult conversations and work toward constructive resolutions.